Kavi Mailing List Manager Help

 Email rejected as spam is deleted, rather than bounced, so it fails silently.
 Since the volume of spam messages is to high, this approach conserves system resources while simultaneously denying the spammer any address confirmation information.
 Unfortunately, since there is some misclassification of legitimate messages as spam, email sometimes vanishes in the network cloud as it is rejected by a spam filter before it reaches the list, or by a subscriber's firewall afterward.
 If you are troubleshooting an email that disappeared en route, it may have been deleted by a spam filter.

-Legitimate messages may be misclassified and rejected.
-Sometimes the messages haven't been properly constructed, such as messages with empty 'Subject:' fields, and sometimes they happen to contain phrases most commonly found in spam, but other times the spam-filtering software is at fault.
+Legitimate messages may be misclassified as spam and rejected.
+This happens to messages that haven't been constructed properly, such as messages with empty 'Subject:' fields.
+It also happens to messages that contain words or phrases most commonly found in spam.
+Some classification schemes implemented by spam-filtering software are especially likely to misclassify mailing list messages.

 Some spam filters use the number of MTA-to-MTA hops made by a message to detect spam, since spammers often specify the first portion of the 'Return-Path', routing their message through an extra set of MTAs in order to obscure the originating MTA.
 As with SPF, hopcount can help detect spam, but it frequently results in the misclassification of messages from mailing lists, especially if the hopcount is set too low.